isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If you need those constructors for a derived class, re-implementing them is tedious and error prone.
+If you need those constructors for a derived class, re-implementing them is tedious and error-prone.

 ##### Example